maksverver/tardiff/README.txt

     file is not compressed: seeking in compressed files is possible, but much slower than in uncompressed files.

-tardiffmerge <diff1> .. <diff2> <diff-output>
+tardiffmerge [-f] <diff1> .. <diff2> <diff-output>
     Reads two or more diff files and combines their contents into a single set of differences, usually decreasing the (combined) file size considerably.

-    The input files must allow seeking and must be passed in the correct order.
+    The input files must allow seeking. tardiffmerge tries to reorder the diff file arguments so they can be meaningfully combined, unless the -f option is specified, which forces tardiffmerge to adhere to the order used on the command line.
+In this case tardiffmerge will still detect incorrect ordering of files.
+This option is mainly useful to speed up the operation.

 tardiffinfo <file1> .. <fileN>
     Reads all the files passed on the command line, and for each diff file,